Monday, August 11, 2008

 Create Your Portfolio

-tool in presenting your skills to your potential employer.
+Your portfolio is your marketing tool in presenting your skills to your potential employer.
 Your portofolio includes an updated resume, certificates, diplomas, degrees, work samples, publicity, photos and video clips.
 Use this opportunity to show your skills in landing your dream job.
 By presenting your portfolio professionally you're showing how valuable you're to anyone who needs a professional for hire.

 Networking Your Way To Your Dream Job

-for a new job don't forget people you meet at the bank, supermarket, conferences, workshops, library.
+When you're in the market for a new job don't forget people you meet at the bank, supermarket, conferences, workshops, library.
 Your next door neighbors, old schoolmates and co-workers are all part of your network.
 Call on them for help by letting them know you're once again in the job search market.

 Your Network Your Pot Of Gold

-are the people who will aid you in getting your dream job.
+Peole you identified as your network are the people who will aid you in getting your dream job.
 Don't ever under estimate anyone because you never know who they know.
 Don't be afraid to ask for help when you're seeking a job.
 The people in your network are happy to help you in whatever way they can.
 Use your network as your pot of gold in getting your dream job.

 Rule of Thumb